-This week the Gavels of the State Public Defender’s Office picked up 10 points for a brief, oral argument, and favorable outcome in State v.
-Tavodess Matthews, enabling them to pad their lead early in the second half of the season.
+The Gavels of the State Public Defender’s Office collected seven points this week (for a brief, oral argument, and partially favorable outcome in State v.
+Joseph G. Green), moving them just two points behind the third-place Affirmed.

 Click here for the complete, updated standings.

-These tables are derived from information contained in 250 Wisconsin Supreme Court decisions that were turned up in a Nexis-Uni search for decisions filed between September 1, 1959, and August 31, 1960.
-The total of 250 decisions does not include rulings arising from (1) disciplinary matters involving lawyers, and (2) various petitions, motions, applications and the like (generally disposed of without oral argument and in short per curiam decisions).
-Also omitted are two deadlocked (3-3) per curiam decisions (Mahringer v.
-Knoeller and Barker v.
-Retail Credit Co.).
+These tables are derived from information contained in 221 Wisconsin Supreme Court decisions that were turned up in a Nexis Uni search for decisions filed between September 1, 1948, and August 31, 1949.
+The total of 221 decisions does not include various orders pertaining to petitions, motions, applications, and disciplinary matters involving lawyers and judges.

 The tables are available as a complete set and by individual topic in the subsets listed below.